 The raising of Jesus from the dead would follow as a rewinding of time in the way that God rewound time to heal Hezekiah.
-Similarly, Jesus' many acts of healing and his resurrection of Lazarus202 would be the same.
+Similarly, Jesus' many acts of healing and his resurrection of Lazarus would be the same.
 While it seems unlikely that a direct rewinding of a few minutes of the afternoon might have brought Hezekiah off of the death timeline, it is possible that God acted through Isaiah at the point of no return for Hezekiah's aliments.
 Whatever the details are, we do not expect that the full nuance of the theory and application of temporal engineering is recorded in the sparse words of the scripture.
 In any case, if Lazarus was dead four days by the time he rose, the idea of a direct rewinding would seem to have violated God's covenant with the day and night but, even then, we may be getting too specific about the details of time travel recorded in the Bible's stories.
-Even the shadow going back up a few stairs requires us to specify that God's covenant was with the day and the night but not the early afternoon and the late afternoon.
-Perhaps God moved Hezekiah through time and not the world around him.
+Even the shadow going back up a few stairs might require us to specify that God's covenant was with the day and the night but not the early afternoon and the late afternoon.
 Following along with great specificity, the rewinding of Jesus' timeline from three days of death back into life would exceed the bounds of the model presently considered.
 For this reason, we will propose an alternative account of Jesus Christ: one consistent with God's promise of laminar, monotonic time from the time of the flood until the end of time.